Milkdown/milkdown/gh-pages/pages/get-started.md

 Milkdown is a lightweight but powerful WYSIWYG markdown editor.
 It's made up by two parts:

--   A tiny core witch provide markdown parser, serializer and kinds of plugin loader.
+-   A tiny core which provide markdown parser, serializer and kinds of plugin loader.
 -   Lots of plugins provide syntax, commands and components.

 With this pattern you can enable or disable any custom syntax you like, such as table, latex and slash commands.